beccadax/appnetkit/README.md

 ANResource, ANUser, and ANPost
 ----------------------------

 ANResource represents anything the server sends as a JSON object.
-Each ANResource has a .representation property, which contains the object's JSON data parsed into Objective-C dictionaries, arrays, strings, etc. Each resource type has properties that convert this raw data to appropriate data types--from NSString for text data to NSTimeZone for an ANUser's `timezone` property.
+Each ANResource has a `representation` property, which contains the object's JSON data parsed into Objective-C dictionaries, arrays, strings, etc. Each resource type has properties that convert this raw data to appropriate data types--from NSString for text data to NSTimeZone for an ANUser's `timezone` property.

 Because ANResources represent data from the server, you cannot change them in any way, and you should not attempt to allocate them yourself.
 Instead, use ANRequest objects, ANSession methods, or helper methods on ANResource subclasses to retrieve them from App.net.